-Easy Gluten-Free Pie Crust (Vegan)
+Easy Date-Based Pie Crust (Vegan & Gluten-Free)

 This post may contain affiliate links.
 Read my full disclosure here.

-This super simple Gluten-Free Pie Crust is made with dates, nuts, and shredded coconut.
+This super simple Date-Based Pie Crust is made with dates, nuts, and shredded coconut.
 With only a food processor or blender, it can be made in minutes and doesn’t require any cooking or baking.
 It’s vegan, oil-free, and gluten-free.

 overhead shot of homemade pie crust in blue and white pie pan